anodyne/nova/README.md

 Last Update
 -----------
-08 March 2010
+09 March 2010

 Latest Updates
 --------------
-* fixed bug where IE would cache the ajax views and won't let go (#81)
-* fixed bug where the lazy plugin was throwing errors with the qtip plugin
-* updated the controllers to remove calls to load the string helper (it's autoloaded now)
-* updated the autoload config to pull in the string helper automatically
+* updated the pulsar skin with the admin section
-* updated jquery qtip plugin to version 1.0-r29
+* updated pulsar main with some minor tweaks
-* updated the pulsar skin with a wiki section
+* updated pulsar wiki with some minor tweaks
-* updated the tooltip location to the upper right of the target
-* updated the 0.9.7 update file
+* updated pulsar with panel images
 * updated the install data
-* removed unused images from the main pulsar section
+* updated titan main with jquery ui theme
-* added the jquery ui images to the main pulsar section
+* updated titan admin with jquery ui theme
+* updated titan main with some minor tweaks
+* updated titan admin with some minor tweaks
+* updated titan wiki with some minor tweaks
-* added the jquery ui stylesheet to the main pulsar section
+* added the jquery block ui plugin to pulsar

 Changes in 0.9.7
 ----------------